ConductorOne/baton-newrelic/README.md

 # Prerequisites

-To use the connector, you will need a NewRelic account with the admin permissions (like default All Product Admin) and a NewRelic API key.
+To use the connector in full capacity, you will need a NewRelic account, at least one full platform user and the API key to act on behalf of that user.

 You can create a new API key by logging into account and clicking on the profile tab in the left bottom corner.
 Then click on the API keys tab and create a new key.

 # Getting Started